 Beaches and beach resorts in Central Vietnam

 Some bigger hotels are starting to appear, but the white-sand beaches are so long that they retain a quiet air.
 The waters are clear and turquoise, lending themselves to snorkelling and scuba diving, as well as fishing.

-Between Hue and Hoi An, there’s a great selection of large and small hotels along the coast.
+Between Hue and Hoi An, there’s a selection of hotels along the coast.
 Quiet Lang Co Bay is my favourite beach in Vietnam — a crescent-moon of pearly white sand instead of the usual long sweep — and it’s mercifully undeveloped.
 The only hotels here are the five-star Banyan Tree, at the top end of the luxury scale, and the Angsana, a great family option.

 Beach holidays around Nha Trang

-Beach holidays close to Saigon
+Beach holidays close to Ho Chi Minh City

 Phu Quoc Island